Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ![Best2](https://user-images.githubusercontent.com/48829194/62492706-9a848480-b7cf-11e9-8657-f84265a99e01.PNG)

 It is interesting, that for this parameter setting the entity embeddings perform better than the word embeddings on the entity task and also the average score is higher.
 Another point to mention here is that when trying to get the scores for the entity task high, this leads to very low scores on the word related tasks.
 Besides, raw and entity models achieve not always equally scores on the word relatd tasks.
-More details can be seen in the [results of the cocor package](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Results/ResultsCocor_BestEntityRelatednessModels.xlsx).
+More details can be seen in the [results of the cocor package](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Results/ResultsCocor/ResultsCocor_BestEntityRelatednessModels.xlsx).

-In the following table the 5 best parameter settings for the average spearman score is shown (see [Results_5BestParameters_Average_and_Kore.xlsx](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Results/Results_5BestParameters_Average_and_Kore.xlsx) for more details):
+In the following table the five best parameter settings for the average Spearman score is shown (see [Results_5BestParameters_Average_and_Kore.xlsx](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Results/Results_5BestParameters_Average_and_Kore.xlsx) for more details):

 ![5Best](https://user-images.githubusercontent.com/48829194/62344549-bf86a800-b4ee-11e9-8919-080de3a9e68c.PNG)

-And the following table shows the 5 best parameter settings for the Kore spearman score:
+And the following table shows the five best parameter settings for the KORE Spearman score:

 ![5BestEntity](https://user-images.githubusercontent.com/48829194/62344551-c31a2f00-b4ee-11e9-9928-e6b9b2a552ac.PNG)

-The 5 best avarage scores are achieved with the ``raw model``, while the ``entity model`` performs better on the 5 best parameters for the entity task (Kore spearman score).
+The five best avarage scores are achieved with the ``raw model``, while the ``entity model`` performs better on the 5 best parameters for the entity task (Kore spearman score).
 Furthermore, for the 5 best average scores always skipgram is used (sg = 1), while  for the 5 best Kore scores CBOW is used.

 Summing up, following conclusion can be made:
 1. When someone intends to obtain good embeddings for the entity task, this person should go with CBOW on a entity annotated corpus.
 However, this will only produce good embeddings for the entity task, not good embeddings for the word related tasks.